PW Data Systems v2.3x © 2005 -

 Sequence logic

 The class index identifies the sequence at the jump target.
 It does not rank seriousness and it does not mark chronology.
-It distinguishes one recognised line from another inside the same target domain.
+It distinguishes one recognised line from another inside the same target function.

 What the index does

 It identifies which numbered sequence exists at the jump target.
-Two chips may share a colour but lead to different sequences within that domain.
+Two chips may share a colour but lead to different sequences within that function.

 What the index does not do